achmadrizkin/flutter_web_portofolio/README.md

 # ✔️ Flutter Portofolio Website

-A Flutter app based on the design of the Covid Tracker App, created by *Achmad Rizki Nur Fauzie*,
+A Flutter app based on the design of the Flutter Portofolio Website, created by *Achmad Rizki Nur Fauzie*,

 ## Features
 - Responsive Apps
 - Launch url (if u clicked readmore, u will go to github project)
-- Animiated Text
+- Animated Text
 - Clean Code

 ## Plugin